Gailes, Queensland: Transport

 There is no railway station within the suburb of Gailes.
-The nearest railway stations are Goodna railway station and Gailes railway station, both of which provide regular Queensland Rail City network services to Brisbane, Ipswich and Rosewood via Ipswich.
+The nearest railway stations are Goodna railway station and Gailes railway station (which, despite the name, is in the neighbouring suburb of Wacol), both of which provide regular Queensland Rail City network services to Brisbane, Ipswich and Rosewood via Ipswich.

 Education

 There are no schools in Gailes.
 The nearest primary school is Camira State School in neighbouring Camira to the south.
 The nearest secondary schools are Bellbird Park State Secondary College in Bellbird Park to the south-west and Woodcrest State College in Springfield to the south.

 Facilities

 Gailes Post Office is at Gailes Shopping Centre, 65 Old Logan Road (27.6111°S 152.9158°E).

 Amenities

 There are a number of parks in the area, including: